sztobar/shtobar-dev/src/pages/posts/ts-instantiation-expressions.md

 ]);
 ```

-While I'm a big fan of writing verbose code and I try to avoid abbreviations, this way of creating a new `ValidationMap` has become tedious and so I began to search to create an alias and have a shorter way of creating validation maps.
+While I'm a big fan of writing verbose code and I try to avoid abbreviations, this way of creating a new `ValidationMap` has quickly become tedious and so I began to search for a way to create an alias and have a shorter way of creating and declaring validation maps.

 We can use the `Map` constructor without type parameters, but we would need other means to annotate that we want a correct `ValidationMap` type.
 We can either annotate the variable or typecast the expression after the constructor:
 ```tsx